solid-o/docs/index.md

 ## Contributing

 Contributions, issues and PRs are welcome.
-See the [contributing](./contributing.md) section for informations.
+See the [contributing](./contributing.md) section for information.